 • Spices: Pepper, garlic, basil, cinnamon, etc.

-• Tubers: Potatoes, and sweet potatoes, etc.
+• Tubers: Potatoes, sweet potatoes, etc.

 • Seed and Nuts: Almond, sunflower seeds, hazelnuts, walnut, etc.